-5.3 DECISION MAKING, WATERBODY STATUS AND ALTERNATIVE OBJECTIVES UNDER THE WFD/EXTENDED DEADLINES
+5.3 DECISION MAKING, WATER BODY STATUS AND ALTERNATIVE OBJECTIVES UNDER THE WFD/EXTENDED DEADLINES

-Key Issue: A number of submissions received related to the determination of waterbody status and the application of extended deadlines for improvement of that status beyond the first Plan cycle (2009 - 2015).
+Key Issue: A number of submissions received related to the determination of waterbody status and the application of extended deadlines for improvement of that status beyond the first Plan cycle (2009)

+- 2015).
 For several water bodies, submissions queried the status assigned to the water body in the draft Plan.
 Queries were received regarding this from both local authorities as well as public interest groups.
-Linked to this issue was the comment that it was unclear how waterbody status was decided generally.
+In addition, the decision to downgrade status in water bodies containing designated populations of Freshwater Pearl Mussel was queried as this may affect the perception of water quality in the South Western RBD.
+Linked to this issue was the comment that it was unclear how waterbody status, including for heavily modified water bodies, was decided generally.